-Generally, investment firms are not required to make any arrangements for their European Market Infrastructure Regulation (“EMIR”) reporting as stated in our article “Two Weeks Until Brexit: What Should I be Preparing?”
+Generally, investment firms are not required to make any arrangements for their European Market Infrastructure Regulation (“EMIR”) reporting.

 What makes EMIR reporting more complicated is that some investment firms also provide delegated reporting to their corporate clients.
 For example, a European Union (“EU”) investment firm submits their side of an EMIR report and may also prepare an EMIR report for their United Kingdom (“UK”) corporate client.